alexa/alexa-auto-sdk/platforms/android/modules/alexa/README.md

     // For example, when hold-to-talk was used and is now being ended by the button release action stopCapture();
     ...

-    // If the implementation has configured a wake word engine, this call enables it. enableWakewordDetection();
-    ...

-    // If the implementation has configured a wake word engine, this call disables it. disableWakewordDetection();
-    ...

-    // To check whether the wake word engine is enabled isWakewordDetectionEnabled();
-    ...
 }
 ```